conda-incubator/relock-conda/README.md

           # use only these packages to determine if a relock is needed
           include-only-packages: ""  # default
           # include-only-packages: "numpy,scipy"

+          # if the conda lock updates only these packages or a subset of them
+          # merge the PR as an admin and do not wait for required CI checks
+          merge-as-admin-packages: ""  # default

           # whether to relock on an update to any package in the environment,
           # not just those in the environment file